DRAMA

 Overview Of The Subject

 Drama is an exciting, ever emerging subject which helps builds self-confidence, the ability to speak in public and develop inter-personal skills.
 We allow students to become someone they have never been before; to experiment with their own creative ideas and explore their imaginations.
-We encourage students to be brave and bold and be willing to make mistakes.
-They should be prepared to listen to and co-operate with a wide variety of different students.
+We encourage students to be brave and bold and willing to make mistakes as well as being prepared to listen to and co-operate with a wide variety of different students.

-Students study drama in Year 7 and then can opt to study it in Years 8 & 9.
-GCSE Drama is offered in Years 10 & 11.
-We explore a variety of styles and genres from Naturalism to Physical theatre and many of our schemes are heavily influenced by practitioners such as Stanislavski, Brecht and Frantic Assembly.
-There will be an opportunity throughout all Key Stages to watch a live performance on stage.
+Students study drama in Year 7, 8 & 9 and then can opt to study it in at GCSE level in Years 10 & 11.
+We explore a variety of different styles and genres from Naturalism to Physical theatre and many of our schemes are heavily influenced by practitioners such as Stanislavski, Brecht and Frantic Assembly.
+There will be an opportunity throughout both Key Stages to watch a live performance on stage.

 Aims Of The Curriculum/Curriculum Intent